 “If he really wanted to get me out…he would’ve gotten me out,” he says.

-Hemens says he is sure that the fact Holota is white and has probably never experienced discrimination the way he has contributed to how long it took to pull him out.
+Hemens says he is sure that the fact Holota has probably never experienced discrimination the way he has contributed to how long it took to pull him out.

 “I just don’t think he understood how that made me feel, and it just felt so bad,” he says.